About Us

 We long to grow in grace and knowledge of our Saviour.
 Our life together is rooted in the Bible, which we hold to be the inspired, sufficient, final and authoritative Word of God written.
 Our services are simple, with hymns of praise, prayer, the reading of Scripture (generally we use the ESV) and with an emphasis on the preaching of the Word of God.
 On most occasions our services are led by our pastor, although we are pleased to welcome, usually once a month, visiting preachers.

-Doctrinally, Kington Baptist Church is described in our original Trust Deed as 'particular Baptist'.
-That is still our position.
-We would be considered 'reformed'.
-A more detailed description of our position on Christian doctrine will be found on the 'Christian Teaching' page of this website, as 'A Question and Answer Guide', based on the little catechism of John Owen.
+A wider outline of what we believe will be found on the 'Christian Basics' page of this website, as 'A Question and Answer Guide', based on the little catechism of Dr John Owen.
+Christian Basics

 Pastor and Deacons